vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 * An Event is a fundamental object in the VisionStream platform
 * Admin users create Events which encapsulate one or more 'Breakouts'
-* Events have a discreet start / end time, location, venue, room, description and graphic
+* Events have a discreet start/end time, location, venue, room, description, and graphic

 ---